-The Management of the Fund provided for 100% of the portfolio of Bancos Nuevo Mundo, Banco República and Banco Banex, all of which are in the process of liquidation, and recognizes the recoveries received based on their performance.
-During the years 2022 and 2021, the Fund did not receive recoveries from the banks in liquidation.
+The Management of the Fund provided for 100% of the portfolio of Banco Nuevo Mundo, Banco República and Banco Banex, all of which are in the process of liquidation, and recognizes the recoveries received based on their performance.
+So far in 2022 and during 2021, the Fund did not receive recoveries from the banks in liquidation.

-Management of the Fund believes that the allowance for uncollectibility of accounts receivable from banks in liquidation established as of March 31, 2022 and December 31, 2021 is sufficient to cover the related risk of uncollectibility.
+Management of the Fund believes that the allowance for uncollectibility of accounts receivable from banks in liquidation established as of September 30, 2022 and December 31, 2021 is sufficient to cover the related risk of uncollectibility.

-(b) Corresponds to the accounts receivable of the mortgage loan portfolio granted by the Compañía de Negociaciones Mobiliarias e Inmobiliarias S.A.- CONEMINSA, which was received by the Fund under the Dation Contract in Payment Agreement dated December 30, 2003 for its administration and recovery.
-As of March 31, 2022 and December 31, 2021, this account receivable is 100% provisioned.

-- (c) Corresponds to the account receivable from Ingenieros Civiles Contratistas Generales S.A.C.
-ICCGSA, for the commercial papers that the Fund held, which expired on October 22, 2018, and for which an account receivable was recognized with its respective allowance for doubtful collection in the amount of S/ 3,794,000 approximately, of which S/ 3,500,000 corresponded to principal and S/ 294,000 to interest as of December 31, 2018, Note 5(e).
-As of December 31, 2021 and December 31, 2020, this account receivable is 100% provisioned. - (d) In August 2019, after activating the thirteenth clause to the Cooperativa de Ahorro y Crédito de Perú (PrestaPerú), the Fund authorized the removal of the balance owed to said IFI from the administration of the COFIDE Trust; directly demanding from the IFI the payment of the outstanding fees from February to August 2019 for S/ 4,230,000.
+- (b) Corresponds to the accounts receivable of the mortgage loan portfolio granted by the Compañía de Negociaciones Mobiliarias e Inmobiliarias S.A.- CONEMINSA, which was received by the Fund under the Dation Contract in Payment Agreement dated December 30, 2003 for its administration and recovery.
+As of September 30, 2022 and December 31, 2021, this account receivable is 100% provisioned. - (c) Corresponds to the account receivable from Ingenieros Civiles Contratistas Generales S.A.C. - ICCGSA, for the commercial papers that the Fund held, which expired on October 22, 2018, and for which an account receivable was recognized with its respective allowance for doubtful collection in the amount of S/ 3,794,000 approximately, of which S/ 3,500,000 corresponded to principal and S/ 294,000 to interest as of December 31, 2018, Note 5(e).
+As of September 30, 2022 and December 31, 2021, this account receivable is 100% provisioned. - (d) In August 2019, after activating the thirteenth clause to the Cooperativa de Ahorro y Crédito de Perú (PrestaPerú), the Fund authorized the removal of the balance owed to said IFI from the administration of the COFIDE Trust; directly demanding from the IFI the payment of the outstanding fees from February to August 2019 for S/ 4,230,000.

-In August 2019, after activating the Clause thirteenth of the Resources Channeling Agreement signed with Cooperativa de Ahorro y Crédito de Perú (PrestaPerú), the Fund authorized the withdrawal of the balance owed by the aforementioned IFI from the administration of the COFIDE Trust, recording at the end of August 2019 a balance of accounts receivable of S/ 74,462,000.
-During 2021, the Fund reclassified this balance by S/ 4,534,000 from other accounts receivable from CAC PrestaPerú clients to accounts receivable from CAC PrestaPerú and S/ 69,927,000 under the item "Loan Portfolio".
+In August 2019, after activating the thirteenth clause of the Resources Channeling Agreement signed with Cooperativa de Ahorro y Crédito de Perú (PrestaPerú), the Fund authorized the withdrawal of the balance owed by the aforementioned IFI from the administration of the COFIDE Trust, recording at the end of August 2019 a balance of accounts receivable of S/ 74,462.000.
+During 2021, the Fund reclassified this balance by S/ 4,534.000 from other accounts receivable from CAC PrestaPerú clients to Accounts receivable from CAC PrestaPerú and S/ 69,928,000 under the caption "Portfolio of credits".

-As of March 31, 2022, this account receivable maintains an allowance for uncollectibility of S/ 8,764,000, applying the allowance percentage that corresponds to a debtor classified as Loss.
+As of September 30, 2022, this receivable maintains an uncollectible provision of S/ 8,764,000, applying the percentage of provision to a debtor qualified as a Loss.